-June 17, 2025, 4:55 am | Read time: 3 minutes
+July 24, 2023, 9:27 am | Read time: 3 minutes

 The goal of the new electricity meter regulation is to noticeably relieve buyers of balcony power plants.
 Starting in 2024, they will have four months to replace their electricity meter, which is necessary for operating their solar cells.
 Thanks to this transition period, they will not have to give their excess electricity to their grid operator without any compensation during this time.

 During these four months, the grid operator is not entitled to request a report on the installed system.
-However, they may obtain additional information regarding the installed plug-in solar module from the owner at a later date.
+However, they may request additional information regarding the installed plug-in solar module from the owner at a later date.

 How do plug-in solar systems actually work?